Selling your business

 - Current contracts, phone numbers and subscriptions.

 The value of your company is not only measured in tangible assets.
 Your goodwill influences your company’s value as well.
 Do you need advice?
-Get a financial expert (in Dutch) to determine how much your business is worth.
+Contact NiRV, the sector organisation for valuators in the Netherlands.
+Their website is only in Dutch, but they can help you find an expert to determine how much your business is worth.

 Draw up a confidentiality agreement